remoorejr/cordova-plugin-alpha-wkwebview-engine/README.md

 To access html files, add the prefix:  alpha-local://html?url= to the local html file name.

-To access pdf files, add the prefix:  alpha-local://pdf?url= to the local pdf file name.
+To display a pdf file, add the prefix:  alpha-local://pdf?url= to the local pdf file name.

-To access doc files, add the prefix:  alpha-local://doc?url= to the local doc file name.
+To display a doc file, add the prefix:  alpha-local://doc?url= to the local doc file name.

-To access xls files, add the prefix:  alpha-local://xls?url= to the local xls file name.
+To display a xls file, add the prefix:  alpha-local://xls?url= to the local xls file name.

-To access ppt files, add the prefix:  alpha-local://ppt?url= to the local ppt file name.
+To display a ppt file, add the prefix:  alpha-local://ppt?url= to the local ppt file name.

+To display the contents of a zip file, add the prefix:  alpha-local://zip?url= to the local ppt file name.

 This plugin makes `Cordova` use the `WKWebView` component instead of the default `UIWebView` component, and is installable only on a system with the iOS 9.0 > SDK.